cpplibv/libv/LIBV-TODO.md

 			libv/glr/texture.cpp
 			libv/glr/texture.hpp
-libv.glr: GLR User facing API shall not expose to the OpenGL header libv.glr: better name for DestroyQueue libv.glr: libv/glr/remote.hpp only included in glr files to fetch DestroyQueue, pass that around instead (with a better name), could be boundeled with the gl reference. libv.glr: create bool -> remote == nullptr
+libv.glr: GLR User facing API shall not expose to the OpenGL header libv.glr: better name for DestroyQueue (? and use thread local acces for it) libv.glr: libv/glr/remote.hpp only included in glr files to fetch DestroyQueue, pass that around instead (with a better name), could be boundeled with the gl reference. libv.glr: create bool -> remote == nullptr | or negative index

 libv.glr: too many variant, function / arg streams?, uniform_stream has a similar pattern that could be generalized

-libv.gl: Check on TextureRect if it is working properly (attempted to use it in font2D but failed, image was correct indexing/sampler issues (?)) libv.math: make every vec / mat operator a hidden friend | Is it possible or is it worth it (it might make 5 overload from the current 3 per operator)?
+libv.gl: Check on TextureRect if it is working properly (attempted to use it in font2D but failed, image was correct indexing/sampler issues (?))

 libv.glr: Mesh attributes inside the remote should be stable, vector<unique_ptr<Attribute>> libv.glr: Mesh attributes should use a single VBO